auth0/docs/articles/tokens/index.md

 [More information](/tokens/idp)

-## Auth0 `refresh_token`
+## Refresh Token

-The Refresh token is a long-lived token that is used to obtain a new [`id_token`](#auth0-idtoken-jwt) after a previous one has expired.
+The Refresh Token, commonly referred to as `refresh_token`, is a long-lived token that is used to obtain a new [`id_token`](#auth0-idtoken-jwt) after a previous one has expired.
 This is useful for applications running on mobile devices that call remote APIs and do not want to require the user to log in every time the user uses the mobile app.

 [More information](/tokens/refresh_token)

 ## Delegation Tokens

-The Auth0 [`id_token`](#auth0-idtoken-jwt)'s can be exchanged for another token, called a Delegation Token, that can be used to call either other application APIs registered as clients in the same Auth0 tenant or APIs represented by some types of application Addons registered in the same Auth0 tenant.
+The Auth0 [`id_token`](#id-token) can be exchanged for another token, called a Delegation Token, that can be used to call either other application APIs registered as clients in the same Auth0 tenant or APIs represented by some types of application Addons registered in the same Auth0 tenant.

 [More information](/tokens/delegation)